 - Normalized data models simplifying multi-system data aggregation

-- Enterprise observability with comprehensive logging and monitoring
+- Enterprise observability with logging and monitoring

 - Broad category coverage including CRM, HR, ATS, accounting, and ticketing